forward3d/baidu-sms/README.md

 	# equals
 	BaiduSMS::LevelOfDetails.from_name('account')

-Get report URL by report ID if ready
+Get report URL by report ID if ready (or retry later if not ready yet)

 	service.report_url(id) if service.report_ready?(id)